Is It Possible to Play Games on Your Phone Although Flying?

 Sky-High Gaming Etiquette

 Remember, altitude is no excuse for audacity.
-Keep your game volume in check and resist the urge to broadcast your epic victories to fellow passengers.
+Keep your game volume in check and resist the urge to broadcast your monumental victories to fellow passengers.
 Respect and silence will keep your flying experience—and those around you—pleasant.

 Gaming at 30,000 Feet: Keeping Calm While Aunt Karen’s Notifications Loom!